btcpayserver/btcpayserver-docker/README.md

 * `EPS_XPUB`: If Electrum Personal Server (EPS) is activated with [opt-add-electrum-ps](docker-compose-generator/docker-fragments/opt-add-electrum-ps.yml), you must set the Extended Public Key (XPUB, YPUB or ZPUB) of the wallet you want to use, before first run of the EPS server.
 If you accidently start EPS without this, it will not work properly as the model of EPS is to monitor only specified wallets.
 * If Bitcoin Wallet Tracker is activated with [opt-add-bwt](docker-compose-generator/docker-fragments/opt-add-bwt.yml),  you can use `BWT_XPUB`/`BWT_XPUB_*` (to set your XPUB/YPUB/ZPUB), `BWT_DESCRIPTOR`/`BWT_DESCRIPTOR_*` (for script descriptors), `BWT_RESCAN_SINCE` (set to the wallet creation date in YYYY-MM-DD to speed up the rescan), `BWT_BITCOIND_WALLET` and `BWT_GAP_LIMIT`.
 * `LND_WTCLIENT_SWEEP_FEE`: If LND watchtower is activated with [opt-lnd-wtclient](docker-compose-generator/docker-fragments/opt-lnd-wtclient.yml), you can use `LND_WTCLIENT_SWEEP_FEE` to change the sweep fee used in constructing the justice transaction (default is 10 sat/byte)
+* `FIREFLY_HOST`: If fireflyiii is activated with [opt-add-fireflyiii](docker-compose-generator/docker-fragments/opt-add-fireflyiii.yml), the hostname of your fireflyiii website (eg. `firefly.example.com`)
 # Tooling

 A wide variety of useful scripts are available once BTCPay is installed: